 12.00 – 12.05 (5mins)

-Get ready (pee, change clothes, hair up)
+Get ready (pee, change clothes, hair up, get bag)

 12.05 – 12.15 (10mins)